 - Use 04/01/xxxx to Today in your date range selector and run the query.
 Click on any point and hover over Create User Segment.
 Be sure to then click on From entire series to get the users from the full date range.

 - Below is the Create a User Segment modal.
-We will name the segment and provide a description so we can remember what we saved in the future.
+Name the segment and provide a description so we can remember what we saved in the future.
 Select a category or create a new one by typing the name in so you can easily find your user segment in the future.
-Pay attention to the Static vs Dynamic toggle.
-In this case, we want the user segment to update with the most recent results (refreshed daily), so we will select Dynamic.
+Note the One-time/Daily toggle.
+In this case, we want the user segment to update with the most recent results (refreshed daily), so we will select Daily.

 Examine and Extract for Cross-Selling